Skip to content

 }

-These are the subscription (event) messages you app receives from SmartHQ when any of the following changes (assuming you set these preferences): device configuration, device presence, service state changes, alert events, and command outcomes.
+These are the event messages SmartHQ sends to your application when any of the following changes (assuming you set these preferences): device configuration, device presence, service state changes, alert events, and command outcomes.
 The following are example messages your app can receive from SmartHQ.

 Device Message

-When a device is added, modified, or removed, your app that is subscribed to the overall pubsub will be notified.
-Your app is not able to selectively choose what devices or device configuration updates they will be notified of, the subscription is a single overall switch.
-The policies attached to a client will be used to filter our information that is not authorized for view.
-The userId attribute is not included for WebSocket subscriptions.
+When a device is added, modified, or removed, your app that has configured account-level events will be notified.
+Your app is not able to selectively choose what devices or device configuration updates they will be notified of, the configuration is a single overall switch.
+The policies attached to a client will be used to filter information that is not authorized for view.
+The userId attribute is not included for WebSocket connections.

 Example